 Looking to spend some long hours on the road?
 Doing some serious climbing?
 The Tern Link P24h will make sure you complete your ride in style.
 With 24 speeds, this folding bicycle is built for the long haul, capable of multi-day touring or down-the-road commuting.

-The Tern Link P24h comes with a built-in luggage rack, which is great anything from a laptop to camping equipment.
+The Tern Link P24h comes with front and rear racks, which work with many standard panniers.
 And since it's a Tern folding bicycle, it folds down in 10 seconds and can fit in the trunk of your car, or be carried on the train.

 Features of the Tern Link P24h

 The Tern Link P24h is great for commuting, and as a folding bike it can hold its own on longer adventures beyond city limits.
 Load it up and crank the pedals, this 24 speed folding bicycle can take it.

 If you're riding long distance and want some extra low gears for climbing mountains, the Tern Link P24h is the folding bike you need.
 For long rides, trips to the market, and everything in between, the Tern Link P24h can get you where you're going.

 |WHEEL SIZE:||20 inch wheels|

 |WEIGHT:||13.5 kg (29.8 lb)|